This tutorial describes how to set up the On-Premises API client, register a business phone number, update your settings, and send a test message.

 messages endpoint.
 First, check the status of the phone number you are using for testing.
 You will need to send your WhatsApp account a message from the test phone number to enable the Customer Service window, which allows you to send any type of message within the 24-hours window (See Cut-off Control for details).
 Then, send a text message to your test phone number.
 If the message arrives it means that the installation has been successful.
 If it doesn't arrive, check your Webhook for notifications that may indicate any problems.

-See our Security guide for information on passwords, authentication, SSL configuration, network segregation, encrypted communications, HTTP headers, and the web server TLS protocol as related to the WhatsApp Business API client.
+See our Security guide for information on passwords, authentication, SSL configuration, network segregation, encrypted communications, HTTP headers, and the web server TLS protocol as related to the On-Premises API client.

 Start sending and receiving messages with internal employees first to check that the system is working.